 - Enterprise-class load testing tools: These come with a capture/playback facility.
 They are meant to support a large number of protocols and can simulate a huge number of users.

 Some of the main objectives of using load testing are:

 - It is used to determine the maximum quantity of software applications without important/significant performance breakdowns.

 - It helps identify the total count of users that can access the application simultaneously.

 - It answers whether the latest infrastructure can run the software application or not and determines the sustainability of the application involving extreme user load.

 Load testing is important if the application, system, or service is liable to a service-level agreement or SLA.
 It determines a system’s behaviour under both normal and anticipated peak load conditions.
 It helps identify the maximum operating capacity as well as bottlenecks.
-Load testing helps determine which element is the root cause for degradation.
+Load testing helps determine which element is the root cause of degradation.